dart-lang/site-www/src/community/index.md

 ---
 layout: top
 permalink: /community
-title: "Community and Support"
+title: Community and support
-description: "Communities, mailing lists, and bug databases for the Dart project."
+description: Communities, mailing lists, and bug databases for the Dart project.
 ---

 Track the Dart project, get help, and talk with other Dart developers.